Don't believe everything out there. Here are 10 common myths and misconceptions about plastic surgery.

 9. Liposuction will remove cellulite.
 This is a myth.
 Liposuction is a procedure to remove fat cells.
 It will not remove cellulite.
 Cellulite is a skin condition that is caused by fat, trapped toxins and poor skin elasticity.

 10. Plastic surgery will leave unsightly scars.
 This is a myth.
 A skilled plastic surgeon, like Dr. Kara, is able to strategically make incisions to make the scars less visible.
 Of course, there will be some scarring but the scars are typically hidden.
 Additionally, scars fade in time if you take care of them.
-We provide complimentary scar treatments for our patients undergoing surgical procedures.
+Talk to us about scar treatments if you're undergoing surgical procedures.